Headstorm/foundry-ui/packages/foundry-react-ui/README.md

 - storybook docs are generated and checked in for releases
 - Test coverage

-### What isn't working yet?

-- Releases like 1.0.0-alpha.# - we need to configure a new alpha branch to get releases like that.
-Currently we have them attempted to be created in this format: #.#.#-v1-release.#

 ### How am I impacted as a developer?

 - Husky has been added for pre-commit and pre-push hooks.
 Please pull the latest and install dependencies in /foundry-ui to get the hooks working. (the root install will also update dependencies, but using npm instead of yarn - we can fix this in the future for consistency)